rust-lang/rust/src/doc/rustc/src/platform-support/armv7-rtems-eabihf.md

 ## Building the target

-The target can be build by the standard compiler of Rust.
+The target can be built by the standard compiler of Rust.

 ## Building Rust programs

 Rust does not yet ship pre-compiled artifacts for this target.
 To compile for